Museum of the 20th Century

 lesson, as lessons were given in the last century.

-Exhibitions are planned throughout the year and currently we
+Exhibitions are planned throughout the year and

 The Edison Room – a feast for eyes and ears